hollownotempty/Portfolio_5_Tonez/README.md

 ### Admin Panel

 The admin panel can be accessed through the profile page of any superuser on the site.
 From here you can add, remove or update any product for the site.
+The admin can also respond to contact submissions and send newsletters out.

 ## Wireframes